128technology/docs/docs/cc_fips_conductor_install.md

 ### PCLI Access Post Install

-Use the following procedure to access the pcli at any time after installation.
+Use the following procedure to access the PCLI at any time after installation.

-1. Open a terminal window and ssh to the conductor's IP address.
+1. Open a terminal window and SSH to the conductor's IP address.
 2. Use your login credentials to log in to the conductor, and run the `pcli` command to start the SSR PCLI.

 Common Criteria certification does not require any restrictions on executing commands.
 See the [Configuration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.